cmugpi/learn-git/src/pres.md

 	no changes added to commit (use "git add" and/or "git commit -a")

+## Seeing what the changes are

+Let's suppose we want to know exactly _what_ the various changes to files are.

+We can use

+	$ git diff

 ## Removing changes from the index

 As usual, we can add changes to the index.